openUC2/imswitch-pi-gen/README.md

 Building the OS takes a while!
 There are a few basic steps:

 * Clone the project including the `pi-gen` submodule.
-See below for explanation - the command `git clone --recurse-submodules https://gitlab.com/openflexure/openflexure-pi-os.git` should work.
+See below for explanation - the command `git clone --recurse-submodules https://github.com/openUC2/imswitch.git` should work.
-* Add in the OpenFlexure-specific configuration and install steps by running `./patch_pi_gen.sh`.
+* Add in the ImSwitch-specific configuration and install steps by running `./patch_pi_gen.sh`.
 * Build the image, usually with `cd pi-gen` then `./build-docker.sh`.

 You may want to familiarise yourself with the upstream [pi-gen] which has a pretty good README.